J. Howard Moore: Posthumous publications and translations

-In 1915, the International Socialist Review started excerpting Moore's works and continued to do so for the next three years.
-Following his death, various radical publications, including those of the Industrial Workers of the World, also began to feature excerpts from his works, particularly Savage Survivals.
+In 1915, the International Socialist Review began excerpting Moore's works and continued to do so for three years.
+After his death, radical publications, including those of the Industrial Workers of the World, also printed excerpts, especially from Savage Survivals.

-Several of Moore's works were translated into other languages: Savage Survivals and The Law of Biogenesis were translated into Croatian; Savage Survivals was translated into Chinese; three of his books were translated into Dutch by Felix Ortt; The Law of Biogenesis was translated into Slovak; and four of his books were translated into Japanese by various anarchist and socialist translators, including Ōsugi Sakae, Sakai Toshihiko, Hitoshi Yamakawa, and Yamakawa Kikue.
+Several of Moore's works were translated into other languages.
+Savage Survivals and The Law of Biogenesis were translated into Croatian; Savage Survivals was translated into Chinese; three books were translated into Dutch by Felix Ortt; The Law of Biogenesis was translated into Slovak; and four books were translated into Japanese by anarchist and socialist translators, including Ōsugi Sakae, Sakai Toshihiko, Hitoshi Yamakawa, and Yamakawa Kikue.

-Modern reception
+Later scholarship

-Advocacy of ethical vegetarianism and animal rights
+Ethical vegetarianism and animal rights

-Moore was largely neglected by scholars until The Universal Kinship was republished in 1992 by Charles R. Magel, which generated renewed interest.
-Moore has since been described as an early advocate for ethical vegetarianism, whose contributions have been frequently overlooked.
-Historian of animal rights and vegetarianism Rod Preece noted that Moore's ethical vegetarian advocacy was ahead of its time, as there is no evidence of any direct effect on the American intelligentsia.
-He also identified Moore, along with Thomas Hardy and Henry S. Salt, as writers before World War I, who connected Darwinian evolution with animal ethics.
+Moore received little scholarly attention until The Universal Kinship was republished in 1992 by Charles R. Magel.
+Since then, writers on vegetarianism and animal ethics have described him as an early advocate of ethical vegetarianism.
+Historian Rod Preece argues that Moore's ethical vegetarian advocacy was ahead of its time, while also stating that there is no evidence that it directly affected the American intelligentsia.
+Preece also identifies Moore, Thomas Hardy, and Henry S. Salt as pre-World War I writers who connected Darwinian evolution with animal ethics.

-Moore's ethical approach has been compared to Albert Schweitzer and Peter Singer, with Moore's views identified as anticipating Singer's analysis of speciesism.
-Donna L. Davey claims that the recurring themes in Moore's works now form the basis of the modern animal rights movement.
-James J. Copp characterises Moore as a key figure in advocating for the ethical treatment of animals in the early 1900s.
-Bernard Unti contends that Moore's book, The Universal Kinship, establishes him as potentially the first American thinker in animal rights.
-Animal rights activist Henry Spira cited Moore as an example of a leftist who wasn't uncomfortable about advocating for animal rights.
+Moore's ethical approach has been compared to Albert Schweitzer and Peter Singer; Walters and Portmess write that Moore anticipated Singer's analysis of speciesism.
+Davey argues that themes in Moore's writing later became part of the modern animal rights movement.
+James J. Kopp describes Moore as a figure in early twentieth-century advocacy for the ethical treatment of animals.
+Bernard Unti states that The Universal Kinship may make Moore the first American animal rights thinker.
+Animal rights activist Henry Spira cited Moore as an example of a leftist who was willing to advocate animal rights.

-Simon Brooman and Debbie Legge contend that Moore accurately foresaw that the treatment of animals in his era would be seen as entirely human-centric dominance, which would largely be supplanted by a new philosophy acknowledging the "unity and consanguinity" of all living organisms.
-Environmental historian Roderick Nash argues that Moore and Edward Payson Evans merit more acknowledgment for being the first philosophers in the United States to go beyond anthropocentric views.
+Simon Brooman and Debbie Legge write that Moore anticipated later criticism of human-centered domination of animals and a philosophy based on the "unity and consanguinity" of living organisms.
+Environmental historian Roderick Nash argues that Moore and Edward Payson Evans deserve more attention as early philosophers in the United States who moved beyond anthropocentrism.

 Selections of Moore's works were included in Jon Wynne-Tyson's 1985 book, The Extended Circle: A Dictionary of Humane Thought.
 Mark Gold cites Moore and Henry S. Salt as the two main inspirations for his 1995 book, Animal Rights: Extending the Circle of Compassion.